paritytech/substrate-tip-bot/README.md

 ## Usage

 This bot relies on GitHub pull request that opt in via a body text comment to specify what Substrate network and address to send tips to.

+Permission to send out tips is limited for a GitHub team, that's configured with `APPROVERS_GH_ORG` + `APPROVERS_GH_TEAM` environment variables.
+For production, it's [@paritytech/tip-bot-approvers](https://github.com/orgs/paritytech/teams/tip-bot-approvers)

 ### Pull request body